OpenNebula/docs/source/advanced_components/ddc/default.rst

 Deployment File
 ###############

-The deployment file provided by OpenNebula (``/usr/share/one/oneprovision/examples/example_packet.yaml``) Needs some changes in order to deploy the hosts.
+The deployment file provided by OpenNebula (``/usr/share/one/oneprovision/examples/example_packet.yaml``) needs some changes in order to deploy the hosts.

 First of all, you need to add your Packet credentials and project ID: